VichianCreater/NightCrows-Simple-Detect-when-get-Attack/README.md

 ### Function

 - Detect a game screen when get attack with image
-- Auto Press a keyboard when get attack
+- Auto Press a keyboard when detected
 - Can use in 16:9 monitor with all resolution
 - Have a notify in discord or line notify with screen capture